marinasundstrom/CheckedExceptions/CheckedExceptions.Package/docs/README.md

 ## XML Documentation Support

-**CheckedExceptionsAnalyzer** leverages XML documentation to identify exceptions from methods that do not have `ThrowsAttribute` annotations.
+**CheckedExceptions** leverages XML documentation to identify exceptions from methods that do not have `ThrowsAttribute` annotations.
 This is particularly useful for:

 - **Unannotated Libraries:** Works with libraries that lack explicit exception annotations by using their XML documentation.
 - **.NET Class Libraries:** Extends support to the .NET framework by reading exceptions documented in XML.